wijjo/jiig/README.md

 implementations, but for now only the standard Python "argparse" library is supported.

-A Tool sub-class defines the top level of meta-data and tasks.
-Tasks are pulled in by referencing Task sub-classes or modules in lists declared in Tool and Task classes.

-### Modular structure

-Task modules are ordinary modules, except they need to have a specially named Task sub-class called "TaskClass".
-Which tasks get integrated into the tool is solely determined by whether or not they are referenced in active task lists.
+The tool configuration file, "jiig.yaml", maps the full task structure to a user interface.

 ### Main tool script and execution model

 Jiig tool scripts can use `jiig` as the top "shebang" command line.
-In this case Jiig becomes the script interpreter.
-Such tool scripts do not run Python directly.
-The final Python interpreter is pulled in by Jiig and configured to provide the correct runtime environment, including the library path.
+This causes Jiig to become the script interpreter.
+Such tool scripts run Python indirectly.

-The main tool script can declare tool/project meta-data and task functions using the @task decorator.
+The advantage is that Jiig can provide a fully-initialized virtual environment, plus a library load path that allows access to Jiig and tool modules.

 ### Dependencies and the virtual environment

-Jiig itself has no external dependencies beyond Python (version 3.x).
+Jiig and Jiig-based tools always run from a virtual environment with all dependencies satisfied.
+Both Jiig and the tool can specify Pip package requirements for the virtual environment.

-Jiig-based tools depend on `jiig` being available in the path.
+Jiig-based tools that use Jiig as the script interpreter rely on `jiig` being available in the system execution path.

-Tool-specific dependencies can be handled by a virtual environment by defining a list of Pip-installed package that get automatically included when the virtual environment is created or updated.
-The environment can be updated at any time, e.g. to handle dependency changes.

-### Utility functions
+### Utility library

-The Jiig library provides useful utility functions and classes for running external commands, and for supporting other common shell command needs.
+Jiig provides a utility library ("jiig.util") with a rich variety of useful functions and classes, including external command execution, a variety of text manipulations, command line aliases, filesystem access, logging, and more.

 ## Documentation and type inspection

-There is no API documentation yet, but all or most significant modules, classes, and functions have useful doc strings.
+There is no API documentation yet, but abundant doc strings and type hints assist while programming in an IDE.

-The programming interface is also very well-typed.
-So an IDE like PyCharm or VS-Code with appropriate plug-ins can provide a lot of assistance.

 ## Aliases

 Aliases allow users to capture and retrieve commonly-used partial or complete tasks, arguments, and options.
-They are saved for the user as special names that can be used instead of normal task commands.
+They are saved for the user as special names that can be substitute for normal task commands.

-The feature is available through the `alias` task command, and may be inherited by any Jiig-based tool.
+The feature is available through the `alias` task command, and the functionality may be inherited by any Jiig-based tool.

 ### Alias names